TheQuerySmith/engage-coach/README.md

  - [ ] Create update tables function when updated (updated_at columns)
  - [ ] Make tabs mimic Canvas
  - [ ] If courses are deleted, change to inactive rather than delete
+ - [ ] Currently set up for only two survey window: need to drastically update database etc. to allow for multiple survey windows
+ - [ ] Added shortcut of adding 8 weeks to second survey window defaults within supabase function
+ - [ ] Pre-course Survey

 ### Bug Fixes